WakinyanB/ALPHA/README.md

 ## Data (sources and short descriptions)

 This is previously publicly available data that were downloaded from the Internet.
-All data used in the scripts are in the 'Data' folder.
+All data used in the scripts are in the 'Data' folder (and may also be found from the sources mentioned below).

 ### covid-stringency-index.csv